MishanyaS/find_house/README.md

 ## Functional capabilities

-1. **View ads:** It is necessary to implement the ability to view ads for real estate.
+1. **Viewing ads:** It is necessary to implement the ability to view real estate ads.
 This ability should be available to users of all types.
 2. **Search for real estate:** It is necessary to implement the ability to search for real estate by specified criteria.
 This ability should be available to users of all types.
-3. **Contact the owner:** It is necessary to implement the ability to contact the owner of the real estate by email, as well as using the built-in chat.
-This ability should be available to users of the User and Administrator types
+3. **Sorting real estate:** It is necessary to implement the ability to sort real estate by specified criteria.
+This ability should be available to users of all types.
-4. **Comment system:** It is necessary to implement the ability to add, edit and delete comments.
+4. **Contact the owner:** It is necessary to implement the ability to contact the property owner using the built-in chat.
 This ability should be available to users of the User and Administrator types.
-5. **Favorites:** It is necessary to implement the ability to add (and delete) a real estate object to favorites.
+5. **Comment system:** It is necessary to implement the ability to add, edit and delete comments to ads.
 This ability should be available to users of the User and Administrator types.
+6. **Favorites:** It is necessary to implement the ability to add (and delete) an ad to favorites.
+This ability should be available to users of the User and Administrator types.
-6. **FAQ:** It is necessary to implement a separate page with answers to popular user questions with the ability to dynamically search.
+7. **Frequently asked questions:** It is necessary to implement a separate page with answers to popular user questions with the ability to dynamically search.
 This ability should be available to users of all types.
-7. **Registration and authorization system:** It is necessary to implement a registration and authorization system in the information system.
-It should contain the ability to register, authorize, edit and delete an account, as well as change and restore the password for the account.
+8. **Registration and authorization system:** It is necessary to implement a registration and authorization system in the information system.
+It should contain the ability to register, authorize, edit and delete an account, as well as change and restore the password to the account.
-8. **Working with ads:** It is necessary to implement the ability to add, edit and delete ads for real estate.
-This feature should be available to the User and Administrator types of users.
+9. **Working with ads:** It is necessary to implement the ability to add, edit and delete real estate ads.
+This ability should be available to users of the User and Administrator types.
-9. **Admin panel:** It is necessary to implement an administrative panel for moderating the information system.
-This feature should be available to the Administrator type of users.
+10. **Administrator panel:** It is necessary to implement an administrative panel for moderating the information system.
+This ability should be available to users of the Administrator type.
-10. **Contact the administrator:** It is necessary to implement the ability to contact the administrator of the information system.
-This feature should be available to users of all types.
+11. **Communication with the administrator:** It is necessary to implement the ability to communicate with the administrator of the information system using the built-in chat.
+This ability should be available to users of all types.
-11. **Subscribe to ads:** It is necessary to implement the ability to subscribe to new ads.
-This feature should be available to the User and Administrator types of users.
+12. **News:** It is necessary to implement the ability to read news related to real estate.
+This ability should be available to users of all types.
-12. **News:** It is necessary to implement the ability to read and search for news related to real estate.
-This feature should be available to users of all types.
+13. **News search:** It is necessary to implement the ability to search for news by specified criteria.
+This ability should be available to users of all types.
+14. **News sorting:** It is necessary to implement the ability to sort news by specified criteria.
+This ability should be available to users of all types.
-13. **Profile:** It is necessary to implement a user profile that will contain information about the user.
-This feature should be available to users of all types.
+15. **Profile:** It is necessary to implement a user profile that will contain information about the user, as well as his ads, comments and ad viewing history.
+This function should be available to users of all types.
-14. **Language selection:** It is necessary to implement the ability to select the interface language.
-This feature should be available to users of all types.
+16. **Language selection:** It is necessary to implement the ability to select the interface language.
+This function should be available to users of all types.
-15. **News subscription:** It is necessary to implement the ability to subscribe to receive news.
-This feature should be available to the User and Administrator types of users.
-16. **Description of categories:** It is necessary to implement a page with a description of real estate categories, as well as the ability to filter by category.
-This feature should be available to users of all types.
+17. **Description of categories:** It is necessary to implement a page with a description of real estate categories, as well as the ability to filter by category.
+This function should be available to users of all types.
+18. **Site search:** It is necessary to implement the ability to search the site.
+This function should be available to users of all types.

 ___